thinktecture/relayserver/Documentation/en/3-installation.md

 Thinktecture.Relay.Server.exe start -servicename=ServiceName
 ```

-The parameter "-servicename" is necessary if there should be several RelayServer on the system.
+The parameter "-servicename" is necessary if there are several RelayServers installed on the system.

 ## Uninstallation

-To remove the RelayServer service, go to the folder of the RelayServer in a command line window with administrator rights and call this command:
+To remove the RelayServer service, navigate to the folder of the RelayServer in a command line window with administrator rights and call this command:

 ```
 Thinktecture.Relay.Server.exe uninstall